Golf Tutorials

 Irons: TaylorMade P-7TW (3 iron)

-Fleetwood continues his loyalty a TaylorMade with his fairway woods, opting for the standard Qi10 models in his 3-wood and 5-wood.
-An interesting thing to spot over the years with Fleetwood is that he is not always gaming the newest model and sometimes keeps a trusty older version in the bag if its ticking all boxes.
-For example, he relied on an older TaylorMade BRNR Mini Driver and a a TaylorMade Stealth Plus 5 wood for a stretch of his career
+Fleetwood continues his loyalty to TaylorMade with his fairway woods, opting for the standard Qi10 models in his 3-wood and 5-wood.
+An interesting thing to note over the years with Fleetwood is that he does not always use the newest model, sometimes keeping an older version in the bag if it serves him well.
+For example, he relied on an older TaylorMade BRNR Mini Driver and a TaylorMade Stealth Plus 5-wood for a stretch of his career.

-This is a subtle yet powerful lesson for all golfers: Never feel pressured a switch out a club that works for you simply because there’s a new model available.
+This is a subtle yet powerful lesson for all golfers: Never feel pressured to switch out a club that works for you simply because there’s a new model available.
 Fleetwood’s setup highlights his need for consistent performance and predictable yardage gaps between his driver and his long iron.
-A 3-wood is a vital club used for both long second shots into par-5s and a a more conservative tee shots.
-Whereas, his 5-wood gives him the necessary height to attack pins from over 250 yards out – a shot that requires both distance and a soft landing.
+A 3-wood is a vital club used for both long second shots into par-5s and more conservative tee shots.
+Meanwhile, his 5-wood gives him the necessary height to attack pins from over 250 yards out - requiring both distance and a soft landing.

-One of the most telling parts of his equipment setup is his use of a a TaylorMade P-7TW 3-iron.
-Instead of a hybrid or another fairway wood, Tommy opts for a blade-style 3 iron, this choice tells you all you need to know about his skills.
-This 'butter knife' like iron offers maximum workability and the type of penetrating flight he prefers from the fairway.
-A a hybrid would launch the ball higher with more spin which wouldn’t be ideal for a player with so much speed.
-This choice gives a world-class player like Fleetwood ultimate control whereas many amateur golfers use hybrids to gain the forgiveness they need on long-range shots.
+One of the most telling parts of his equipment setup is his use of a TaylorMade P-7TW 3-iron.
+Instead of a hybrid or another fairway wood, Tommy opts for a blade-style 3 iron.
+This choice tells you all you need to know about his skills.
+This 'butter knife'-like iron offers maximum workability and the type of penetrating flight he prefers from the fairway.
+A hybrid would launch the ball higher with more spin, which wouldn’t be ideal for a player with so much speed.
+This choice gives a world-class player like Fleetwood ultimate control, whereas many amateur golfers use hybrids to gain the forgiveness they need on long-range shots.

 What Irons Does Tommy Fleetwood Use?